laravel/docs/queues.md

 <a name="running-the-queue-worker"></a>
 ## Running The Queue Worker

-Laravel includes an queue worker that will process new jobs as they are pushed onto the queue.
+Laravel includes a queue worker that will process new jobs as they are pushed onto the queue.
 You may run the worker using the `queue:work` Artisan command.
 Note that once the `queue:work` command has started, it will continue to run until it is manually stopped or you close your terminal:

     php artisan queue:work

 > {tip} To keep the `queue:work` process running permanently in the background, you should use a process monitor such as [Supervisor](#supervisor-configuration) to ensure that the queue worker does not stop running.

-Remember, queue workers are long lived processes and will not notice changes in your code base after they have been started.
+Remember, queue workers are long-lived processes and store the booted application state in memory.
+As a result, they will not notice changes in your code base after they have been started.
 So, during your deployment process, be sure to [restart your queue workers](#queue-workers-and-deployment).

 #### Specifying The Connection & Queue